-The mission of the EMBARK Lab, as defined at our first lab meeting in fall of 2019, is to promote healthful lifestyles and body acceptance at UW and beyond through investigating eating and exercise behaviors at the individual level.
+The mission of the EMBARK Lab, as defined at our first lab meeting in fall of 2019, is to promote valued living and body acceptance at UW and beyond through investigating eating and exercise behaviors at the individual level.

 Third, we will intervene.
 We are in the business of behavior change.
 My hope is that our research will lead to interventions that produce value-driven shifts in eating and exercise patterns.
 To show my hand here – our ultimate goal is not to change biological markers, or…. even thoughts and feelings …. but to help people live a life where their actions are in line with what they care about most.
 Along the way, (and my 25-year-old self would give me a death glare if she heard me say this) we MAY evaluate how our interventions shift biological signals.
 But (and here’s where my 25-year-old self would know that I have not been kidnapped by aliens)…. that is not The Point.
 Eating disorders are pernicious and debilitating and maintained by persistent, rigid eating and exercise patterns.
 If we change response in a certain brain region with our lab studies but we can’t actually help people develop a more positive relationship with eating and exercise, like, meh, who cares?
 So we will intervene, and we will do so thoughtfully.
 We will start with what we know, and we will use hypotheses generated from other modes of inquiry try and do better.
 We will determine the ultimate effectiveness of our interventions not by how they affect blood levels or brain functioning but by how they affect people’s behaviors, lives, and livelihoods.

-One minor note: We can’t do it all.
-I am keenly aware that, as I write this, the EMBARK lab consists of 5 undergraduate student volunteers and 1 part-time research coordinator.
-In all earnest hope, we will grow.
-As much as I would love become an expert in EVERY new methodology or hot research question in the field – it is just not possible.
-I am documenting our content mission here in part as a note to myself and in part for you, dear reader, to remind me as needed, because science really gets me going, which can make excitable and distractible as shiny new research questions emerge.
+One minor note: I am documenting our content mission here in part as a note to myself and in part for you, dear reader, to remind me as needed, because science really gets me going, which can make excitable and distractible as shiny new research questions emerge.
 Overall, I intend to develop and support research and ideas that align with the lab’s content mission, given available resources.
 If you want to pursue a question that fits within our content mission and we don’t have the resources or expertise within the lab, we will do our best to team up, collaborate with friendly folks that do, and find a path forward.

 Where I Come From: